gum boil causes treatment and prevention

 Finally, an antiseptic rinse will help destroy any lingering bacteria.

-By draining and cleansing the gum boil, your immune system is able to control the infection.
+By draining and cleansing the gum boil, your immune system can control the infection.

 2. Antibiotics